FOOTPRINT(1) General Commands Manual FOOTPRINT(1)

 show wired memory column

-interpret dirty memory as viewed by VM objects in the kernel, rather than the default behavior which interprets dirty memory through the pmap.
+interpret dirty memory as viewed by Virtual Memory subsystem (VM) objects in the kernel, rather than the default behavior which interprets dirty memory through the pmap.
 This mode may calculate a total footprint that does not match what is shown in other tools such as top(1) or Activity Monitor.app.
 However, it can provide insight into dirty memory that is by design not included in the default mode, such as dirty file-backed memory or a VM region mapped into a process that is normally accounted to only the process that created it.

 The --vmObjectDirty mode was the default in versions prior to macOS 10.15.